 In China I find an exciting new world of noodle soups, the meals surprisingly filling with meaty toppings of sausage or even chicken drum sticks, soups come laced with chilli and Sichuan Peppers, I also stumble on my new favourite topping of pickled long-beans.
 There are so many variations of noodle soups in China you will never be bored.
 While more common at street side noodle shops they occasionally appear as Chinese street food; the giant soup kettle (pictured below) is one of the coolest street food vendors I’ve come across.

 7. Deep Fried Scallion Pancakes (Cong You Bing, 葱油饼)

 Layered dough flatbreads with a spiced scallion centre, deep fried in giant woks at China’s street sides.
 Found in the breakfast hours this not so healthy Chinese street food offers a greasy start to the morning and an alternative to my preferred Jianbing Crepe (no.1 above).
 Better to hold off for the later hours.

-I don’t know the name of this Chinese street food but I do know it was seriously delicious.
+I don’t know the name of this Chinese street food (update: it’s bing jia cai) but I do know it was seriously delicious.
 The Chinese sandwich (as I will call it) pictured below was easily one of my favourite street food finds of all time.
 Fluffy fried flatbread (similar to Indian Paratha) wrapped over a stir fry of shredded cabbage, carrots, daikon and chopped fresh chillies cooked in chilli oil.
 Amazing flavours.
 The Chinese Sandwich makes for a good vegetarian alternative to the Chinese Hamburger.